Kevin Vuong: Member of Parliament

-Despite being dropped by the Liberal Party and his ongoing legal issues, Vuong refused to drop out of the race.
-He was elected to Parliament on September 20, and announced his intention to sit as an Independent following the election.
+Despite being dropped by the Liberal Party and his ongoing legal issues, Vuong refused to drop out of the race, making his subsequent victory controversial.

-Vuong's victory was extremely controversial.
 Of the ballots cast on election day, he polled 2,261 fewer votes than New Democratic Party candidate Norm Di Pasquale.
 Vuong was therefore elected as a result of advance polls and mail-in ballots, which had commenced several days prior to the scandal becoming public knowledge.
+Some Spadina-Fort York constituents who cast their ballots before hearing about Vuong's charges said they would have voted differently with some signing a petition requesting a by-election, while others defended Vuong's right to stay in office as the charges were dropped.

-On September 22, two days following the federal election, Vuong said on Twitter that he would "work hard to earn [voters'] trust" and that he intended to address his sexual assault allegations, stating: "I intend to address them at a later date more wholly in a dedicated forum", subsequently participating in an interview with John Moore on CFRB.
+Vuong announced his intention to sit as an Independent following the election.
+On 22 September, two days following the federal election, Vuong said on Twitter that he would "work hard to earn [voters'] trust" and that he intended to address his sexual assault allegations, stating: "I intend to address them at a later date more wholly in a dedicated forum", subsequently participating in an interview with John Moore on CFRB.
 Vuong added that "allegations of sexual assault are a serious matter, deserving of more discussion than this statement can provide."
 Vuong later deleted the tweet containing the statement.

 Ontario Liberal Party leader Steven Del Duca called for Vuong to "examine his conscience" to see if he could credibly take his seat even as an independent, "given the circumstances of the allegation" against him.
-He also said that Vuong not be allowed to run as a Liberal at the provincial level even if he was cleared.
-Vuong's predecessor, Adam Vaughan also called for Vuong to resign, saying that Vuong could not honourably take up a "compromised seat" that he had won via "a compromised victory".
+He also said that Vuong would not be allowed to run as a Liberal at the provincial level even if he was cleared.
+Vuong's predecessor, Adam Vaughan, also called for Vuong to resign, saying that Vuong could not honourably take up a "compromised seat" that he had won via "a compromised victory".
+While it is customary for an outgoing officeholder to confer with their successor after an election, Vaughan refused to meet with Vuong to discuss "certain sensitive cases and would instead ask ministers or neighbouring MPs to take them forward".

-On March 10, 2022, CBC News reported that the Royal Canadian Navy charged Vuong under the National Defence Act the prior month on February 25, 2022, for failing to disclose his initial arrest and charge for sexual assault to his chain of command in 2019.
-In July 2022, a Naval spokesperson confirmed that Vuong had been fined $500 for failing to tell the Royal Canadian Navy about a 2019 sexual assault charge.

-Combating racism

-Vuong has raised the issue of racism and called on the federal government to take greater action to combat racism and, in particular anti-Asian hate.
-He is the sponsoring Member of Parliament for a petition to the House of Commons, initiated by Marvin Rotrand, that calls on the "Government of Canada deny public funding or assistance to any domestic and foreign non-governmental organizations who promote or engage in antisemitism, as defined in the IHRA working definition of antisemitism."

-Russian invasion of Ukraine

-On March 15, 2022, Vuong was among the list of 313 Canadian officials and parliamentarians, including Prime Minister Justin Trudeau, sanctioned by and banned from Russia.
-Previously, Vuong and other NATO 2030 leaders had recommended to NATO Secretary General Jens Stoltenberg a "dual-track approach to relations with Russia… to reinforce [NATO’s] defence and deterrence posture."
+In October 2023, Vuong became a member of the Conservative Party of Canada, though he continued to sit as an independent.
+His votes increasingly aligned with the Conservatives, such as on economic and drug policy.
+In February 2024, Vuong publicly said that he would be open to joining the Conservative Party of Canada caucus and running as a Conservative candidate in the next federal election.
+In May 2024, he made a request to Conservative leader Pierre Poilievre to join the Conservative caucus.
+The request was not granted.

+On 26 March 2025, Vuong announced that he would not run for re-election in the 2025 Canadian federal election.

+Support of Israel

+Since the beginning of the Gaza war, Vuong has shown support for Israel and the Canadian Jewish community and businesses.
+In February 2024, he reported incidents of alleged antisemitism in Canada when pro-Palestinian protestors targeted a branch of an Israeli chain restaurant in Toronto.